rvsrnvsn/ICML2019/README.md

   - How to make more compositional and adaptive?
     * Compositional: Through structured models and policies, such as graph networks (type of graph neural network); applied to  gluing and construction tasks (also presented at ICML this year)
     * Adaptive: Meta-reasoning to try to solve task
++ Excited about approaches that combine model-free and model-based approaches
+  - For example, using model-free to impose a strong prior for model-based